berikv/berikv.github.io/_posts/2021-10-01-better-meetings.md

 - Meetings can initiate a change in culture or process
 - Meetings are used to make a good impression on your coworkers

 Clearly meetings have many uses.
-To improve meetings, some of these uses will have to find a different place or format.
+And they are not liked much.
+Can we untangle this?
+Is it possible to improve meetings in general?
+What would a nice meeting be like?

-Lets unpack the overloaded word "Meeting".
-In this article, "meeting" means a group of people getting together sharing work status and solutions, interact and discuss, and make decisions together.
+Lets first unpack the overloaded word "Meeting".
+In this article, a "meeting" means that a group of people getting together to share their work status, suggest new solutions, interact and discuss, and make decisions.

 In this article, the word "meeting" is NOT used for

 - Presentations
-- Social gathering
+- Social gatherings
 - Team lunch
 - Outage mitigation